penrose/penrose/packages/docs-site/docs/tutorial/functions.md

 So far, we've directly declared substances in our diagram, and we've learned how to define relationships between our substances by using predicates.

 Now we will introduce functions in Penrose, which allow us to compose atomic substances in the diagram and define **new** substances based on **existing** ones.
-It's a very powerful feature that you will find super convenient in your journey as a Penrose developer.
+It's a very powerful feature that you will find super convenient in your journey as a Penrose diagrammer.

 ## Goal